SimonJaspers/chessitize/README.md

 ## Stretch goals

 Create a Raspberry Pi chess clock with a camera attachment.
 When a player hits the clock, the camera takes a picture and stores the new game state.
 When a game finishes, the clock uploads the game to the players’ [lichess](https://lichess.org/) or [chess.com](https://www.chess.com) profile for further analysis.

-## Other ideas

- - Implement a game mode that allows you to play versus the computer on a regular board.
- - ...

-## Challenges

- - Image analysis: top-down views with consistent lighting are easy.
-Lower the camera angle, move it between shots, partially obscure the view or dimm the lights and stuff gets significantly harder...
- - Some chess rules are a bit tricky to implement (namely: *en passant*, castling, three-fold repetition & the fifty-move rule, promotion)

 ## TODO